Netflix-Skunkworks/cloudaux/README.md

 Cloud Auxiliary is a python wrapper and orchestration module for interacting with cloud providers.

+## NOTE: Python 2 Deprecation
+Python 2 support has been dropped as of version 1.9.0.
+For projects that still require Python 2 support, please use the latest 1.8.x builds.

 ## Documentation

  - [CloudAux](README.md "CloudAux Readme") [THIS FILE]